rierjarv/wp-curriculum/introduction.md

 ### Phase II: Essentials of WP in practice

-- create a simple wp site
-  - get to know more of the essentials in practice
-  - utilise free WP themes and plugins
+Create a simple wp site for an imaginary customer.
+Get to know more of the essentials in practice.
+Utilise free WP themes and plugins

-- learn core concepts by doing + reading theory
+In phase II, you learn the core concepts by doing + reading theory.
+Assignments consist of
   - step by step instructions on tasks to do + quizzes
   - reading + quizzes

-  time allocation: 2 to 3 weeks
+time allocation: 2 to 3 weeks + free time until the end of week 3

 ### Phase III: Core WP practical skills